cnio-cmu-BioimageAnalysis/prepareImagesMACSima/groovy/README.md

 **CAUTION**: If you wish to do your analysis on VisioPharm (it does not affect visualization in QuPath or Fiji ), we aware that you follow the next steps in order to mantain the names of your channels and image resolution.
 Open the .tif images saved after running the `prepareImagesMACSima` script and convert to ome.tif files with QuPath.
 1. Open the QuPath application
-2. Create a project for your .tif images resulted after running the `prepareImagesMACSima`.
+2. Create a project for your .tif images resulted after running the `prepareImagesMACSima.groovy` script.
 To achive this click on `Create project` and select an empty folder where you want to save the qupath project.
 <p align="center">
     <img width="600" height="350" src="images/qupath_project.png">
     </p>

-3. With your just created QuPath project, drag your .tif images saved after running the `prepareImagesMACSima` to it.
+3. With your just created QuPath project, drag your .tif images saved after running the `prepareImagesMACSima.groovy` script to it.
 <p align="center">
     <img width="600" height="350" src="images/qupath_tif.png">
     </p>